Amal-A-K/FinSight/README.md

 ## Key Features in Detail

 ### Transaction Management
-- Add new transactions with amount, description, and date
+- Add new transactions with amount, description, date, and category
 - Edit existing transactions with real-time updates
 - Delete transactions with confirmation modal
 - Beautiful glass-morphism modals for all operations
+- Card-based transaction display for better mobile experience
+- State management using Redux and Redux Toolkit for efficient data flow

 ### Dashboard Visualization
-- Monthly transaction summaries
+- Monthly transaction summaries with category breakdown
-- Interactive bar chart
+- Interactive bar chart for expense trends
+- Category-wise pie chart for visual spending analysis
-- Formatted currency display
+- Formatted currency display with Indian Rupee (₹) support
 - Responsive design for all screen sizes

 ### User Interface
-- Consistent violet theme throughout
+- Consistent violet theme throughout with dark/light mode
 - Smooth animations and transitions
-- Accessible components
+- Accessible components following WCAG guidelines
 - Toast notifications for all actions
-- Dark mode support
+- Responsive design that works on all devices
+- Intuitive navigation with sticky header

 ## Contributing